webnt-dev/aws-demo-api/README.md

 ### aws/stack/sandbox.yml

-File contains the stack itself
+File contains the stack itself.
+File is commented to understand purpose of every resource.

 ## Installation